AresMUSH/aresmush/plugins/rooms/help/en/teleport.md

 `teleport <destination>` - Teleports yourself.
 `teleport <list of names>=<destination>` - Teleports a character.

+> **Tip:** If you have multiple rooms with the same name, you can use Area/Room - for instance Uptown/Bar.

 If you're not sure of the room name or ID, you can use the rooms directory command.

 `rooms` - Shows all rooms and their database IDs.
 `rooms <name>` - Searches for a room matching the given name.

-> **Tip:** If you have multiple items with the same name, you can use the area or object type in front of the destination name, followed by a slash.
->
-> For example, if you have two "Bar" rooms in "Downtown" and "Uptown" you could teleport to "Uptown/Bar".